Note: This article was originally written for 2019 publication, and has since been updated.

 One unique distribution partnership recently announced by Biogen was their value-based reimbursement contract with Abarca Health in 2017.
 Abarca is a pharmacy benefit management company and this agreement is the first of its kind within the pharmaceutical industry.
 It ensures value for the patients and payers by connecting the cost of Biogen’s MS products with patient outcomes .

-Biogen has their corporate headquarters in Cambridge, Massachusetts in the US.
+Biogen headquarters are in Cambridge, Massachusetts.
 Their international headquarters (for Europe and Canada) is in Baar, Switzerland.
 They have facilities in the Americas in Cambridge [MA], Weston [MA], Research Triangle Park [NC], Washington [DC], Canada, Argentina, Brazil and Chile.
 In APAC, they operate facilities in Australia, New Zealand and Japan.
 In Europe, they have offices in several countries including Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, The Netherlands and The United Kingdom.
 They have direct sales operations in 30 companies and operate through distribution partners in 60 additional countries .

 The properties in Massachusetts and North Carolina include research and development laboratories, manufacturing facilities and warehouse space.
 In Denmark, they operate a large-scale manufacturing facility in Hillerød, but it was recently sold to Fujifilm .
 Fujifilm will continue to generate product for Biogen at this facility under a manufacturing services agreement until construction of their new manufacturing site and warehouse in Solothurn, Switzerland is completed in 2020.